oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 They MAY fail at a valid CSAF document.
 It is up to the issuing party to decide whether this was an intended behavior and can be ignore or should be treated.
 These tests MAY include information about recommended usage.
-A program MUST handle a test failure as a information.
+A program SHALL handle a test failure as a information.

 === Use of CVSS v2 As the Only Scoring System
 <use-of-cvss-v2-as-the-only-scoring-system>
-For each item in the list of metrics which contains the `cvss_v2` object under `content` it MUST be tested that is not the only scoring item present.
+For each item in the list of metrics which contains the `cvss_v2` object under `content` it SHALL be tested that is not the only scoring item present.
 The test SHALL pass if a second scoring object is available regarding the specific product.